calemonte/phillyhoods-scraper/README.md

-# Philly Hoods Scraper
+# Philly Hoods Utilities

-This is an unstructured collection of Node utilities built to scrape, convert, and process through OCR jpg assets and metadata from a legacy website.
-It's not terribly well-organized, but maybe one day it will be.
+This is an unstructured collection of Node utilities built to scrape, convert, and OCR image assets and metadata from a legacy website.
+It's not terribly well organized, but maybe one day it will be.

 ## Technologies used